-In diffusion training, the risk of reproducing a specific feature is proportional to the projection of the model parameters onto the feature's gradient direction.
-By constraining updates to be orthogonal to $S$, we guarantee a hard cap on this risk.
+In diffusion training, the risk of reproducing a specific feature can be approximated by the projection of the parameter vector onto the feature's gradient direction.
+Under a first-order (NTK) approximation, we define the memorization capacity $M_f(\theta)$ of a forbidden feature $f$ as